NathanRCHD/Dev_Ops/TP1/README.md

 A multistage build is used to separate the compilation and execution phases, optimizing both security and image size.
 In the first stage of the Dockerfile, based on eclipse-temurin:21-jdk-alpine, Maven is installed and the Java source code is compiled into a .jar file using mvn package.
 This stage contains all the tools needed for building but not for running the application.
 In the second stage, a lighter image (eclipse-temurin:21-jre-alpine) is used to run the compiled .jar file, without including unnecessary tools like the JDK or Maven.
 The .jar is copied from the build stage into the runtime container and executed with java -jar.
 This approach results in a smaller, cleaner, and more secure final image while maintaining full build automation.

+QUESTION 5:

+Why do we need a reverse proxy?

+reverse proxy routes external requests to internal services.
+It's useful to:
+- Expose only one public endpoint
+- Hide backend details and ports
+- Enable SSL termination
+- Handle load balancing
+- Simplify URL routing